Laz4rz/GPT-2/README.md

   - Andrej uses `import code; code.interact(local=locals())` for drop-in debugs
   - int8 are used in inference, not training due to the uniformity of their spacing, i honestly have no idea what that means, probably the most no idea of all the stuff i was unsure about in this repo, whats more is floats are needed so that we match the weights and activations distributions -- what the hell does that mean, i really dont know yet (its midnight, maybe i know but not now)
   - changing dtype impacts 3 different factors: 1.
 FLOPS, 2.
 VRAM, 3.
 Memory bandwidth speed, for example A100 80GB for Float16 is (312 TFLOPS, 80GB, ~2000GB/s), this is great to learn more: [A100 whitepaper](https://images.nvidia.com/aem-dam/en-zz/Solutions/data-center/nvidia-ampere-architecture-whitepaper.pdf)
-  - mps is very sensitive to other workload, I was getting 2-3k tokens per sec, as soon as I just swiped to my left screen, it dropped to 300 toks/sec
+  - mps is very (VERY) sensitive to other workload, I was getting 2-3k tokens per sec in training, as soon as I just swiped to my left screen, it dropped to 300 toks/sec
+  -

 ## Other quick wisdom
 - torch buffers are basically non-learnable model tensors